Kalabhavan Navas

 Navas Backer (27 April 1974 – 1 August 2025), better known by his stage name as Kalabhavan Navas, was an Indian actor, comedian and mimic.
 He began his career performing mimicry in stage shows and gained prominence after joining the Kalabhavan troupe, from which he adopted his professional moniker.
 He subsequently performed with the Cochin Arts troupe along with his brother, Niyas Backer.
 He was also a singer.

 Navas made his film debut in Chaithanyam (1995) and appeared in approximately 50 Malayalam films, primarily in comedic roles.
 He is best known for his roles in Mimics Action 500 (1995), Hitler Brothers (1997), Junior Mandrake (1997), Mattupetti Machan (1998), Chandamama (1999) and Thillana Thillana (2003).

 Early life

-Navas was born in a village at Wadakkancherry, Thrissur, in 27 April 1974.
+Navas was born in a village at Wadakkancherry, Thrissur, on 27 April 1974.
 His father, Aboobacker, was a theatre and film actor who had appeared in several Malayalam films, while his mother, originally from Ernakulam, was a homemaker.
 Navas grew up with two siblings — an elder brother, Niyas, and a younger brother, Nisam.
 The family were practising Muslims.
 Though his father worked as an actor, his earnings were meagre, and the family lived within limited means during Navas's childhood.

 After beginning his career as an artist, he moved to his mother's ancestral home in Ernakulam and lived there for twenty years.
 His brother, Niyas Backer, also went on to become a comic actor in film and television.
 His other brother Nisam (Nisamuddin) became a journalist.